How to Get Your Georgia

 How much money can I make starting out as a Georgia teacher?

-Starting salaries for Georgia teachers vary depending on the school district, education level, teaching experience, subject area, and grade level.
+Again, that’s an average, and specific salaries can vary widely depending on the school district, education level, teaching experience, subject area, and grade level.

 How can I learn more about becoming a certified teacher in Georgia?